 Research reveals complex patterns in how people use vaping devices to quit smoking:

-• Dual Usage: A significant number of smokers become dual users – they vape and smoke traditional cigarettes.
+- Dual Usage: A significant number of smokers become dual users – they vape and smoke traditional cigarettes.
 This pattern can maintain nicotine dependence rather than break it.
-The use of high-nicotine e-liquids, such as those containing 20mg Nic Salt, formulated for quicker absorption, could potentially help in managing this dual usage.
+The use of high-nicotine e-liquids, formulated for quicker absorption, could potentially help in managing this dual usage.

 The absence of standardised guidelines for using e-cigarettes as quit-smoking tools creates challenges.
 Healthcare providers cannot officially recommend vaping for smoking cessation, despite anecdotal reports of success from some users.